Public Notice and Opportunity for Public Input on Possible Federal Grant Applications

 In accordance with federal and state guidelines, public school districts are required to provide the public with notice of their application for federal grants and an opportunity to provide input.

-This notice is to inform the public and community that Northside ISD is in the process of or has the intention to apply for the following grants:
+This notice is to inform the public and community that Northside ISD is in the process of, has the intention to, or has applied for the following grants:

 • Title I, Part A: Title I, Part A, provides supplemental resources to school districts to help schools with high concentrations of students from low-income families provide high-quality education that will enable all children to meet the challenging state academic standards.